How to: Configure a Service Bus Client Using a Configuration File

 Similar to configuring a service application, the minimum parameters that you must have to configure an endpoint are the contract that implements the service, and the type of binding used.
 The address attribute is the Service Bus address.
 It can be specified explicitly in the configuration file but is usually constructed programmatically using the CreateServiceUri method.
 This example also associates an endpoint behavior with the client.

 Define the endpoint behavior that contains the security settings.

 <behaviors> <endpointBehaviors> <behavior name="sharedSecretEndpointBehavior"> <transportClientEndpointBehavior credentialType="SharedSecret"> <clientCredentials> <sharedSecret issuerName="ISSUER_NAME" issuerSecret="ISSUER_SECRET" /> </clientCredentials> </transportClientEndpointBehavior> </behavior> </endpointBehaviors> </behaviors>

 In this example, for simplicity the security credentials are defined by using the issuer name and secret in clear text.
-Note that this is an nonsecure programming practice: a more secure process (and the process used by many samples in the Windows Azure SDK) is to query the user for this information.
+Note that this is an nonsecure programming practice: a more secure process (and the process used by many of the Service Bus samples) is to query the user for this information.
 Alternately, you could decide to encrypt the App.config file to avoid exposing this information.

-Define the binding that the client application is to use when it connects to the Service Bus.
+Define the binding that the client application is to use when it connects to Service Bus.